Monte Paschi rescue unchanged after CEO exit: Italy's Padoan

-BRATISLAVA A rescue plan for Italian bank Monte dei Paschi (BMPS.MI) will not be modified following the resignation on Thursday of its boss, the country's economy minister said on Saturday.
+BRATISLAVA (Reuters) - A rescue plan for Italian bank Monte dei Paschi (BMPS.MI) will not be modified following the resignation on Thursday of its boss, the country's economy minister said on Saturday.

 Chief Executive Fabrizio Viola resigned as the Italian bank is working to complete a 5 billion-euro ($5.6 billion) capital raising needed to stave off the risk of being wound down.